amptie/MyTotems/README.md

 Using /mytotemscast will place those totems

+Using /tt lock/unlock will make TotemTimers movable or fixed

+Using /tt show/hode will make TotemTimers visible or hidden

 If you are using nampower, you can place all totems with one button press.

 Otherwise you have to press the button up to 4 times, depending on how many different totems you selected.